DETAILED ACTION

 Regarding claim 19, the claim 19 discloses a storage device claim that is substantially equivalent to the system of claim 1.
 Therefore, the arguments set forth above with respect to claim 1 are equally applicable to claim 19 and rejected for the same reasons.

-Regarding claims 4 and 13, Talmat discloses wherein predicting the maliciousness of the query is performed by a machine learning model (Talmat: paragraphs 0022 and 0029, “Whereas valid behavior definitions can be used to match and identify authorized commands, invalid behavior definitions can be used to match and identify unauthorized commands.
+Regarding claims 4 and 13, Talmat as modified discloses wherein predicting the maliciousness of the query is performed by a machine learning model (Talmat: paragraphs 0022 and 0029, “Whereas valid behavior definitions can be used to match and identify authorized commands, invalid behavior definitions can be used to match and identify unauthorized commands.
 In some embodiments, the dataset is a trained machine learning model.”… “based on the security analysis performed as part of applying an automation plan to input data at 207, behavior definitions associated with generated operating system commands can be updated.
 In some embodiments, the updated behavior definitions are used to keep the dataset of behavior definitions fresh by expiring older definitions.
 In some embodiments, the updated dataset is used to train (or retrain) a machine learning model to identify valid behaviors associated with generated operating system commands.”).

-Regarding claims 5 and 14, Talmat discloses wherein accessing the syntax metrics includes generating a syntax metric without evaluating unmasked content of the query (Talmat: paragraphs 0032 and 0040-0046, “The execution trees can be analyzed to determine whether the predicted behavior of the generated commands match behavior definitions for valid (or invalid) uses of the corresponding commands.
+Regarding claims 5 and 14, Talmat as modified discloses wherein accessing the syntax metrics includes generating a syntax metric without evaluating unmasked content of the query (Talmat: paragraphs 0032 and 0040-0046, “The execution trees can be analyzed to determine whether the predicted behavior of the generated commands match behavior definitions for valid (or invalid) uses of the corresponding commands.
 An automation script with valid generated commands is validated whereas an automation script that includes invalid generated commands is not validated.
 In some embodiments, the generated operating system commands are also sanitized to limited additional potential attacks.”).

-Regarding claims 6 and 15, Talmat discloses wherein accessing the syntax metrics includes generating a syntax metric without retaining unmasked content of the query (Talmat: paragraphs 0032-0034 and 0040-0046, “In some embodiments, a timeout or throttling is imposed on any access privileges associated with invalid automation script, for example, until an incident team can address the identified security threat.
+Regarding claims 6 and 15, Talmat as modified discloses wherein accessing the syntax metrics includes generating a syntax metric without retaining unmasked content of the query (Talmat: paragraphs 0032-0034 and 0040-0046, “In some embodiments, a timeout or throttling is imposed on any access privileges associated with invalid automation script, for example, until an incident team can address the identified security threat.
 In some embodiments, the invalid generated operating system commands are dropped from the automation script and corresponding alerts are triggered.”…“The execution trees can be analyzed to determine whether the predicted behavior of the generated commands match behavior definitions for valid (or invalid) uses of the corresponding commands.
 An automation script with valid generated commands is validated whereas an automation script that includes invalid generated commands is not validated.
 In some embodiments, the generated operating system commands are also sanitized to limited additional potential attacks.”).

-Regarding claims 7 and 16, Talmat discloses wherein the syntax metrics include data generated by a compilation of the query (Talmat: paragraph 0016, “For example, identified metrics can include the number of spawned processes predicted by the generated operating system command and/or the number of arguments for the generated operating system command.
+Regarding claims 7 and 16, Talmat as modified discloses wherein the syntax metrics include data generated by a compilation of the query (Talmat: paragraph 0016, “For example, identified metrics can include the number of spawned processes predicted by the generated operating system command and/or the number of arguments for the generated operating system command.
 The identified one or more metrics are automatically evaluated to determine a security risk associated with the generated operating system command.
 For example, in the event the number of processes the generated operating system command is predicted to spawn deviates from an approved number of processes, the generated operating system command is flagged as a security risk.
 As another example, in the event the number of arguments passed into the generated operating system command deviates from the approved number of arguments, the generated operating system command is also flagged as a security risk.
 In various embodiments, determining the security risk includes determining whether to allow execution of the generated operating system command.
 For example, in the event the generated operating system command is determined to spawn more processes than it is approved for, the generated operating system command is blocked from being executed.
 In automatically evaluating the identified one or more metrics, the identified one or more metrics can be compared with one or more historical reference metrics.
 For example, a valid execution behavior dataset is created to track valid metrics.
 The valid metrics can include history reference metrics, such as run-time behavior characteristics, of previously approved executions of the same or related operating system commands”).

-Regarding claims 8 and 17, Talmat discloses wherein the syntax metrics include a string entropy of all or a portion of the query (Talmat: paragraph 0016, “For example, identified metrics can include the number of spawned processes predicted by the generated operating system command and/or the number of arguments for the generated operating system command.
+Regarding claims 8 and 17, Talmat as modified discloses wherein the syntax metrics include a string entropy of all or a portion of the query (Talmat: paragraph 0016, “For example, identified metrics can include the number of spawned processes predicted by the generated operating system command and/or the number of arguments for the generated operating system command.
 The identified one or more metrics are automatically evaluated to determine a security risk associated with the generated operating system command.
 For example, in the event the number of processes the generated operating system command is predicted to spawn deviates from an approved number of processes, the generated operating system command is flagged as a security risk.
 As another example, in the event the number of arguments passed into the generated operating system command deviates from the approved number of arguments, the generated operating system command is also flagged as a security risk.
 In various embodiments, determining the security risk includes determining whether to allow execution of the generated operating system command.
 For example, in the event the generated operating system command is determined to spawn more processes than it is approved for, the generated operating system command is blocked from being executed.
 In automatically evaluating the identified one or more metrics, the identified one or more metrics can be compared with one or more historical reference metrics.
 For example, a valid execution behavior dataset is created to track valid metrics.
 The valid metrics can include history reference metrics, such as run-time behavior characteristics, of previously approved executions of the same or related operating system commands”).

-Regarding claims 9 and 18, Talmat discloses wherein the query is determined to be a suspicious query when the code density indicates that the number of commands is higher than the number of parameters in the query (Talmat: paragraphs 0013, 0016 and 0040, “The two extra processes exceed the approved number of processes for the command and a security risk is identified.
+Regarding claims 9 and 18, Talmat as modified discloses wherein the query is determined to be a suspicious query when the code density indicates that the number of commands is higher than the number of parameters in the query (Talmat: paragraphs 0013, 0016 and 0040, “The two extra processes exceed the approved number of processes for the command and a security risk is identified.
 In some embodiments, upon detecting a security risk, the generated operating system command is disallowed from being executed.
 For example, an operator is notified, and the generated command may be quarantined until an operator has reviewed the suspicious command.
 In some embodiments, a network session associated with the analyzed automation process with a detected security risk is invalidated.
 Similarly, an account, email address, IP Address, and/or other user/client property associated with the analyzed automation process with a detected security risk can be disabled.
 In some embodiments, the execution of the automation is blocked or throttled until an incident team can address the identified security threat.”… “For example, a generated operating system command with fewer or more predicted processes or input arguments would not match the corresponding behavior definitions and the automation script is invalidated due to an identified security risk.
 An invalid generated operating system command corresponds to an identified security risk.
 For example, a command predicted to spawn five processes when the corresponding behavior definition allows for only three processes is a security risk.
 The additional two extra processes can indicate a command line injection attack.”).

 Conclusion